lembn/zilmorphs-site/notes.md

 **Zilmorphs** are a race of digital agents, embeded into the Zilliqa blockchain to fight digital battles within the web-space.
 They have potential to be very powerful, but cannot fall into the wrong hands, so were spread into 8000 *seeds* and stored as NFTs in the blockchain.
 Just like any species of creatures, there are different bloodlines of Zilmorphs, all with different genetic traits making them strong in different ways.
 You are the operator, your objective: accumilate zilmorphs to raise an army in the web-space, and challenge other players for *contracts* to win rewards and become the most powerful operator.

+## universe

+The Zilmorph universe is contained within a time-loop, that repeats itself when the current *"genesis"* ends.
+Currently we are in the first genesis, but the maintainers of the time-loop can trigger a reset, which will end the current genesis and start a new one.
+When this happens, the universe will completely reset.
+Players will keep their old Zilmorphs, but they can't be used in the new genesis, and will serve as a trophy of previous achievements.

+## operator profiles
+Operators have profile cards, representing their stats as players.
+There is also a global leaderboard, displaying the cards of the most powerful operators in the universe.
+The power ratings of an operator is the combined power of each morph owned by the operator.
+This sum may be influenced by buff or perks being applied to the Zilmorphs.
+Operators have an experience level, which is increased by collecting experience (XP) points.
+An operator can increase their level up to level 20.
+After this, their level is reset to 0, but they gain 1 *master* level.
+For each master level upgrade, the operator card is upgraded to refelct the operator's higher status.

 ## contracts
 Contracts are activities which operators partake in to win rewards.
 They have 4 ascending difficulties, with harder contracts reaping greater rewards.
 There are two contracts available for operators to take.
 The first is **shield contracts**.
 When a player receives a shield contract, they are tasked with defending an online arena against oncoming attackers for a given time period.
 For every shield contract, there is an associated *black hat* contract which, if taken, requires the player to attack the given server to receive the rewards.
 Operators who accept these contracts are the "attackers" that regular contract holders have to defend against.
 Because of this, shield contracts are inherintly easier than black hat contracts, since black hat contracts are only posted after a shield contract has been accepted, so it's possible that an operator takes a contract, but no other operators take the associated black hat contract, so the defending operator won't have to do any actual work.